There is a cat that looks like Tigger in real life …

 Max, a captive clouded leopard, goes upside down.
 These cats are renowned for their amazing canopy acrobatics.
 Photo by Bill Wood.
 Courtesy of the Clouded Leopard Consortium in Thailand

-Clouded leopards are very elusive – this means that they are rarely seen by people.
+Clouded leopards are very elusive.
+This means that they are rarely seen by people.
 Scientists only discovered that there is more than one species of clouded leopard in the 21st century.
-One species lives on the islands of Borneo and Sumatra, while the other type of clouded leopard lives on mainland Asia, in rainforests from India through to China.
+One species lives on the islands of Borneo and Sumatra.
+The other type of clouded leopard lives on mainland Asia, in rainforests from India through to China.

 Clouded leopards need more fans like you and me!